-We consent to the use in this Amendment No. 1 to Registration Statement No. 333-251243 on Form S-1 of our report dated September 10, 2020, relating to the financial statements of Eos Energy Storage, LLC.
+We consent to the use in this Registration Statement on Form S-1 of our report dated September 10, 2020, relating to the financial statements of Eos Energy Storage, LLC.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.